- MEN'S WATCHES

-Tag Heuer Watches bagan their climb to success in 1860 when Edouard Heuer sets up his first watch-making shop in the Swiss Jura Mountains.
+Tag Heuer Watches began their climb to success in 1860 when Edouard Heuer sets up his first watch-making shop in the Swiss Jura Mountains.
 In 1869 Heuer patented his first pocket watch and in 1867 he established his first subsidiary in London.
 In 1883 Tag Heuer watches wins a silver medal at the International Exhibition held in Amsterdam.
 In 1888, Heuer's son, Jules-Edouard Heuer joins the management and the company is awarded a patent for a repeater watch with automatic chiming.
-In 1910 Tag Heuer enters the American market as Henri Freund and Bros. take on the distribution of their products.
+In 1910 Tag Heuer enters the American market as Henri Freund and brothers takes on the distribution of their products.
 In 1911 the company designs and patents its first dashboard chronograph.

 Quickly gaining a reputation for their split-second stopwatches, Tag Heuer is chosen in 1920, 1924, and 1928 as the official stopwatch of the Olympic Games.
 This helped to establish the brand as a sports watch.
 Much of the current line hold the names related to sports, such as the Aquaracer, the Professional Golf Watch, and the Monaco.
 In 1934, Tag Heuer takes part for the first time in the Basel Watch Making Fair.
 With strong advertisement in the late 1930's, the company climbs the ranks even higher.
 In 1945 General Eisenhower buys a Tag Heuer Chronograph and Tag watches continue to be bought and worn by elites all over the world.